OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 the cost of a *problem* as opposed to an *algorithm*.
 The upper bound for a problem can be defined as the asymptotic cost of the fastest known algorithm.
-The lower bound defines the best possible efficiency for *any* algorithm that solves the problem, including algorithms not yet invented.
+The lower bound defines the best possible cost for *any* algorithm that solves the problem, including algorithms not yet invented.
 Once the upper and lower bounds for the problem meet, we know that no